PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Skinwalker/README.md

 <img src="https://github.com/user-attachments/assets/a93d874f-22e7-4ff0-a088-9c03021e8b3f" alt="gargoyle_evil" width="300" height="300">

 > You know a good player.
-Each night, choose a character & alignment you both register as to Townsfolk.
+Each night, choose a character & alignment you both register as until you choose again to Townsfolk.

 *They said I couldn't become like you.
 I will prove them wrong.
 I will become you.*